Kym Hampton: Early life

 Born and raised in Louisville, Kentucky, Hampton is one of seven children born to Donald and Joyce Hampton.
 Hampton attributes her athletic ability to her father's side of the family and her uncle, Charlie Hampton, was a Central High School standout.
 Both Kym Hampton and Charlie Hampton played on the Kentucky All-Star team.

 High school

 Hampton attended Iroquois High School in Louisville, Kentucky.
 She joined the basketball team during her freshman year in 1976, at the urging of the head coach Marshall Abstain.
-Hampton ultimately scored 1,198 career points, averaging 23.5 points per game and 728 rebounds, averaging 14 per game.
+Hampton ultimately scored 1,198 career points, averaging 23.5 points per game and 728 rebounds.
 Kym was the starting center on both Kentucky All-Star and Kentucky East/West All-Star teams.

 Hampton won the state championship in the shot put, three of her four years at Iroquois and set the state record 46' 4" in her senior year (1980).
 Hampton was asked by her track coach Bob Hanley, to compete in the high jump and discus during Iroquois Track Classic, and set two school records that day.
 5'2" in the high jump and 116'6.5" in the discus.